 - Because of public policy considerations or because of the indemnification statute, some claims are not indemnifiable but may be insurable.

-Arizona law specifically permits a nonprofit corporation to purchase insurance on behalf of directors and officers to cover claims based on their status as a director or officer of the corporation, even if the corporation cannot indemnify the director or officer against liability for the same conduct.
+Arizona law specifically permits a nonprofit corporation to purchase insurance on behalf of directors and officers to cover claims based on their status as a director or officer of the corporation, even if the corporation cannot provide liability protection for nonprofit directors and officers through indemnification, insurance cover the liability of nonprofit directors and officers against liability for the same conduct.

 - ERISA violations